 3. Think about Logistics

 The logistics of delivery and setup is always a factor for medical equipment purchases, but is even more so during the holidays.
 Know when your staff will be available based on their holiday schedules, and also consider if you’re closing your office for a period of time.
 As most deliveries should happen during a low traffic time in your office, you might not have the staff you need to receive and assemble the new equipment.
-And don't forget the logistics of removing and disposing of the old equipment.
+Also, don't forget the logistics of removing and disposing of the old equipment.

 4. Be flexible.

 End-of-year procurement can be stressful while dealing with all of the variables - restricted schedules, temporary and possibly inexperienced help, and trying to meet the required deadlines.
 When you're talking to your equipment distributor or vendors, let them know what restrictions or deadlines you’re trying to meet, and how important it is to make the deadline.
 Then listen to and heed their suggestions for making it happen.
 It may not be business as usual so you should be prepared to adjust as needed.
 Be flexible - help them help you.

 As a comprehensive medical equipment supplier with a focus on specialized service, we here at CME understand and we can help.
 We can handle all of your purchases through one PO and reduce the time spent on the overall process.
 We can also help with logistics and deliver based on your schedule: before or after office hours or on weekends.
 If needed, we can do the assembling of the new equipment, while also removing and disposing of the old equipment.

 Contact us to discuss your goals and how we can help you meet them.